Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Other Results and Omitted Proofs

-To give more intuition on the above statements, consider the following immediate corollary which we can derive by setting no lower bounds (i.e. a lower bound of $\mathbf{0}$) on the prices/payoff:

-\begin{corollary} Given a market $M=(I, J,\{u_i^j\})$ with $|I|=|J|$ the following statements are always true: \begin{itemize} \item At the lowest competitive equilibrium, there is at least one good that has a price of $0$. \item At the highest competitive equilibrium there is at least one buyer that achieves a payoff of $0$. \end{itemize} \end{corollary}

-As another immediate corollary, \autoref{lem:cont} shows that there is a continuum of equilibria between the lowest and the highest competitive equilibria:

-\begin{corollary} Given a market $M=(I, J,\{u_i^j\})$ with $|I|=|J|$, with $\UW$ and $\OW$ being the lowest and the highest competitive equilibria respectively, there is a continuum of equilibria between $\UW$ and $\OW$. \end{corollary} \begin{proof} Define $\U{p}(t) = (1-t)p(\UW)+t p(\OW)$.
-Now by applying \autoref{lem:cont} we can get a continuum of equilibria by computing the lowest $(0, \U{p}(t))$-bounded competitive equilibrium for each $t \in [0, 1]$. \end{proof}

-Before we can proceed further, we need two more lemmas.
-The next two lemmas show very basic properties of competitive equilibria in unit-demand markets:
+This section presents the proofs of the theorems which were omitted from the previous sections along with a few lemmas which are used in those proofs.

-\begin{lemma}[Entanglement] Given a market $M=(I, J, \{u_i^j\})$ and a competitive equilibria $W$ of $M$.
-If buyer $i$ is matched with good $j$ at $W$ then the price of good $j$ and the payoff of buyer $i$ are entangled in any other competitive equilibrium of $M$ which means at any other competitive equilibrium like $W'$ if the price of good $j$ is higher then the payoff of buyer $i$ must be lower and vice versa.
-Note that this claim is true regardless of wether buyer $i$ and good $j$ are actually matched to each other in $W'$.
+\begin{lemma}[Entanglement] Consider a market $\Market=(\Buyers, \Goods, \UFun)$.
+If there exists a CE of $\Market$ at which buyer $i$ is matched with good $j$, then at any other CE of $\Market$ the price of good $j$ is higher if and only if the utility of buyer $i$ is lower and vice versa.
+Note that this statement is true regardless of wether buyer $i$ and good $j$ are actually matched to each other in other CEs.

 \end{lemma}